eps696/SDfu/README.md

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/eps696/SDfu/blob/master/SDfu_colab.ipynb)

-This is yet another Stable Diffusion compilation, aimed to be functional, clean & compact enough for various experiments.
+This is yet another Stable Diffusion toolkit, aimed to be functional, clean & compact enough for various experiments.
 There's no GUI here, as the target audience are creative coders rather than post-Photoshop users.
-The latter may check [InvokeAI] or [AUTOMATIC1111](https://github.com/AUTOMATIC1111/stable-diffusion-webui) as a convenient production tool, or [Deforum] for precisely controlled animations.
+The latter may check [InvokeAI] or [AUTOMATIC1111](https://github.com/AUTOMATIC1111/stable-diffusion-webui) as convenient production suites, or [ComfyUI] for node-based workflows.

-The code is based on the [diffusers] library, with occasional additions from the others mentioned below.
+The toolkit is built on top of the [diffusers] library, with occasional additions from the others mentioned below.
 The following codebases are partially included here (to ensure compatibility and the ease of setup): [k-diffusion](https://github.com/crowsonkb/k-diffusion), [CLIPseg], [LPIPS](https://github.com/richzhang/PerceptualSimilarity).
-There is also a [similar repo](https://github.com/eps696/SD) (kinda obsolete now), based on the [CompVis] and [Stability AI] libraries.
+There was also a [similar repo](https://github.com/eps696/SD) (abandoned now), based on the [CompVis] and [Stability AI] libraries.

 Current functions:
-* Text to image
+* Text to image, with possible prompting **by reference images** via [IP adapter]
-* Image re- and in-painting
+* Image edits (re- and in-painting)
 * **Various interpolations** (between/upon images or text prompts, smoothed by [latent blending])
 * Guidance with [ControlNet] (pose, depth, canny edges) and [Instruct pix2pix]
 * **Smooth & stable video edit** with [TokenFlow]
-* Text to video with [AnimateDiff] and [ZeroScope] models (smooth & unlimited, as in [ComfyUI])
+* Text to video with **[AnimateDiff]** and [ZeroScope] models (smooth & unlimited, as in [ComfyUI])
 * Ultra-fast generation with [LCM] model (not fully tested with all operations yet)

 Fine-tuning with your images: